What Jobs Can You Get with a Social Work Degree

 Highschool Teacher

 A high school teacher is a great alternative career to social work, as many of the same skills are tested out on a daily basis in and out of the classroom.
 Taking care, monitoring, and encouraging students requires all the same skills that social workers perform.
-A career in education is a great alternative for those who are looking for jobs for a bachelor’s in social work.
+A career in education is a great alternative for those who are looking for jobs with a bachelor’s degree in social work.

 Why are Bachelor of Social Work Career Opportunities So Diverse?

 Receiving your bachelor’s in social work doesn’t simply mean you are qualified to be a social worker.
 It means that you are uniquely qualified to help promote and provide a strong and supportive environment for others.
-These types of skills are hard to come by and they are desired by many employers.
+These types of skills are hard to come by, and they are desired by many employers.
 Being trained to empower others is not a rare opportunity to help make a difference.

 At Saint Augustine College, our award-winning Bachelor’s in Social Work degree program has helped students find career opportunities with a program that prioritizes them and their lives.
 At St. Augustine, our mission is to provide our students with a schedule that works for them, and not the other way around.